nmidzic20/Astrolab-old/README.md

 # Astrolab
-Endava Android workshop final project, an astronomy app
+Endava Android workshop final project, an astronomy app.
+Old version which was started using XML, before switching to Jetpack Compose and continuing here: https://github.com/nmidzic20/Ephemeris

-Names considered: Astrolab, Astrolabe, Ephemeris, Starstruck